-- 9. The primary users of this evaluation will be: - The Kenya country office and its partners in decision-making, notably related to programme implementation and/or design, Country Strategy and partnerships - This mid- term evaluation and subsequently the final evaluation will contribute to the body of knowledge on the MGD program.
-USDA, as the funder of the evaluation, will use findings and lessons learned to inform program funding, design, and implementation decisions. - Given the core functions of the Regional Bureau (RB), the RB is expected to use the evaluation findings to provide strategic guidance, programme support, and oversight - WFP HQ may use evaluation for wider organizational learning and accountability
+8. The primary users of this evaluation will be:

+- The Kenya country office and its partners in decision-making, notably related to programme implementation and/or design, Country Strategy and partnerships. - This final evaluation will contribute to the body of knowledge on the MGD program.
+USDA, as the funder of the evaluation, will use findings and lessons learned to inform program funding, design, and implementation decisions.

+- Given the core functions of the Regional Bureau (RB), the RB is expected to use the evaluation findings to provide strategic guidance, programme support, and oversight - WFP HQ may use evaluation for wider organizational learning and accountability